Kwirtz/novelpy/docs/source/usage.rst

               └ 2002.json

-| Depending on what kind of indicator you are running, you will need different kind of input (For example for Uzzi et al. [2013] :cite:p:`uzzi2013atypical` you only need the journal name of the references for the focal articles).
+| Depending on what kind of indicator you are running, you will need different kind of input (For example for Lee et al. [2015] :cite:p:`lee2015creativity` you only need the journal name of the references for the focal articles).
 |
 | We intend to automatize the process with well known Databases (Web of science, ArXiv, Pubmed Knowlede graph, ...).
 Look into the :ref:`roadmap` section to learn
 | more about future implementation.